dmgoodman/TextSender/README.md

-Make sure to download IFTTT, go to Sync options, and turn on "Run Location, Android Battery, and WiFi connections faster"
+Make sure to have CLIENT-SECRET.json in the same directory.
 Make sure to share the spreadsheet with your Google Sheets API account address (likely something ending with gserviceaccount.com, such as myuser@myproject.iam.gserviceaccount.com)

 # Known bugs, limitations, and future additions